Grooming the Birkie Trail

 When does the American Birkebeiner Ski Foundation (ABSF) head out to groom?
 What shapes their decision on when to groom, where and how?
 How long does is take to groom the Birkie trail?
-What is the goal of grooming during the week versus a weekend?
 Below are some Frequently Asked Questions, as well as some grooming procedures the ABSF follows.
 Any additional questions, stop in the office, give us a call (715-634-5025) or drop us an email (firstname.lastname@example.org).

-- Our daily grooming is performed to make the skiing as good as possible for that day, with an eye always on how it will impact preparations for the event in February
+- Our grooming throughout the season is performed to make the skiing as good as possible at any given time, always with an eye on how it will impact preparations for the event in February

 - What is the ski “base”?
 The base is the amount of compacted snow that is on the ski trail, the surface you ski on.
 It is measured by driving a probe into the base until it hits the ground.